pachyderm/docs/content/latest/how-tos/developer-workflow/create-ml-workflow.md

 seriesPart:
 ---

-Because Pachyderm is a language and framework agnostic and platform, and because it easily distributes analysis over large data sets, data scientists can use any tooling for creating machine learning workflows.
+Because MLDM is a language and framework agnostic and platform, and because it easily distributes analysis over large data sets, data scientists can use any tooling for creating machine learning workflows.
 Even if that tooling